 The program employs a number of full-time Qatar University faculty with academic credentials and varied experience in teaching Arabic to non-native speakers.
 Classes are small, with an average of 10-15 students in the Beginning and Intermediate levels, and approximately 10 in the Advanced level.

 Students in the Arabic for Non-Native Speakers Program come from extremely diverse backgrounds.
-Some seek Arabic language skills for the religious reasons, while others maintain a cultural or arademic interest in Arabic.
+Some seek Arabic language skills for the religious reasons, while others maintain a cultural or academic interest in Arabic.
 The program serves future scholars, teachers of Arabic and the Islamic Sciences, journalists, diplomats, employees of Non-Governmental Organizations or cultural programs, and many others.
-Each year, number of ANNS students matriculate into other departments at Qatar University upon completion of the program, including Arabic Language, Computer Science, and Business.
-The program maintains associations and agreements with public and private sector organizations throughout the world to admit a limited number of students nominated by these organizations.
-Examples include Georgetown Univesity, Jakarta Government University, various embassies in Qatar, and the Islamic Foundation of the United Kingdom.
+Each year, number of ANNS students are accepted into other departments at Qatar University upon completion of the program, including Arabic Language, Computer Science, and Business.
+The program maintains associations and agreements with public and private sector organizations throughout the world to admit a limited number of students nominated by these organizations. including for example Georgetown Univesity, Jakarta Government University, various embassies in Qatar, and the Islamic Foundation of the United Kingdom.

 We look forward to hearing from you.